- Written by Dr.Mehmet Demircioglu

 When I evaluate whether someone is a good candidate for a hair transplant, I do not only look at the bald area.
 I look at age, family history, donor quality, miniaturization, hair caliber, scalp contrast, and the pattern of future loss.

-If a patient has been using minoxidil for several months, I do not automatically ask him to stop for a long time just so I can see a worse version of his hair.
-That is not usually necessary.
+If a patient has been using minoxidil for several months, a long stop just to see a worse version of the hair is rarely necessary.
 Clear photos, wet hair views, donor assessment, and magnified examination can already tell me a lot.

 The idea that a patient should stop minoxidil for nine months or one year before surgery just to reveal the truth can be too aggressive.
 In some patients, that can create a shed, reduce coverage, and increase anxiety without improving the surgical plan.

-This is why I ask very direct questions during consultation.
+During consultation, I ask practical questions.
 How long have you used minoxidil, and did you actually respond to it?
 Did shedding increase after starting or stopping?

-I also ask whether the patient is willing to continue it if it is helping.
+I check whether the patient is willing to continue it if it is helping.
 That answer matters, because surgery and maintenance should not be planned separately.

 The answer changes the plan.
-A patient who responds well to minoxidil may need fewer grafts in a certain area than he first expected.
-Another patient may see little benefit, and in that situation I do not want to overvalue it.
+A patient who responds well to minoxidil may need fewer grafts in a certain area than first expected.
+Another patient may see little benefit, and in that situation I do not overvalue it.

-When I explain how I calculate graft number for a hair transplant, I always emphasize that graft numbers are not chosen in isolation.
+When I explain how graft numbers are calculated for a hair transplant, I always emphasize that graft numbers are not chosen in isolation.
 They are chosen according to surface area, existing hair, donor capacity, future loss, and the visual goal.

 When should I stop topical minoxidil before surgery?

 Topical minoxidil is different from oral minoxidil because it is applied directly to the scalp.
 That means it can leave residue, dryness, irritation, flakes, or a sticky feeling on the skin.
-Around surgery, I want the scalp to be clean and calm.
+Around surgery, the scalp needs to be clean and settled.

-For this reason, I usually prefer a short pause in topical minoxidil around the operation.
-I do not like patients applying topical products on the recipient area close to surgery unless I have specifically allowed it.
+A short pause in topical minoxidil around the operation is often enough.
+Patients should not apply topical products on the recipient area close to surgery unless the operating surgeon has specifically allowed it.

-This does not mean every patient must stop minoxidil months before surgery.
+Do not read this as every patient must stop minoxidil months before surgery.
 In most cases, the concern is local scalp condition and surgical cleanliness, not some need to erase the medication from the story completely.

 The exact timing should come from the surgeon who will operate on you.
 Different clinics use different protocols, and your scalp condition matters.
-A patient with redness, dermatitis, dandruff, or irritation needs a more cautious approach than a patient with a calm scalp.
+A patient with redness, dermatitis, dandruff, or irritation needs a more cautious approach than a patient whose scalp is quiet.

-At Diamond Hair Clinic, I want to know every medication, supplement, topical product, and shampoo a patient uses before surgery.
+At Diamond Hair Clinic, I review every medication, supplement, topical product, and shampoo a patient uses before surgery.
 This is part of responsible planning, not a formality.

 Patients should also follow proper instructions before a hair transplant, because the small details before surgery can affect comfort, bleeding tendency, scalp condition, and early healing.